zlaalamiWD/readme/docs/Documentation/workflows/script-rxtransfer-request.md

 ## Rejected Status

 When a RxTransfer request can't be validated, HealthDyne generates a rejection event with status "Rejected".
 RxTransfers will be rejected if the PNG or XML download was unsuccessful after two (2) failed attempts.
-See [RxTransfer Rejected Status Event](doc:mail-box#rejected).
+See [RxTransfer Rejected Status Event](doc:mail-box#rejected-\(during-rx-transfer\)).

 ## Transferred Status